 Those words were crucial here.

-And he criticized last week, you know, this is being shrouded in mystery, meaning that the Justice Department lawyer in the case didn't even know who, quote, ordered the decision, but he said he's not making any judgment on First Amendment claims that he was requested to make a judgment on.
+And he criticized last week, you know, this as being shrouded in mystery, meaning that the Justice Department lawyer in the case didn't even know who, quote, ordered the decision, but he said he's not making any judgment on First Amendment claims that he was requested to make a judgment on.

-Um, but think about this.
+Now, but think about this.

 Well, you don't want to answer questions.

-I I don't know where in the, you know, I but freedom of the press doesn't stop anybody from covering the White House, the comings and goings, how many interviews is no, there's there's no set constitutional law that says any president has to have any press conferences or any press secretary has any conferences.
+I don't know where in the, you know, freedom of the press doesn't stop anybody from covering the White House, the comings and goings, how many interviews.

-Because what in my thinking for some people in that room on the left, I think that have very different agendas, you know, especially some of these left-wing new so-called news channels, they have a different agenda.
+They could change the whole process because what my thinking, for some people in that room on the left, I think that have very different agendas, you know, especially some of these left-wing so-called news channels, they have a different agenda.

-And for, you know, somebody of some of them to get into a battle or a fight with Sarah Sanders or the president, that is their goal, their manner from heaven for the day, and they create it and they're putting on a show.
+And for, you know, somebody, some of them to get into a battle or a fight with Sarah Sanders or the president, that is their goal, their manna from heaven for the day.

 What if they submitted questions and they were answered in a briefing that were hand that was handed out every day?